yingfeng23/yingfeng23.github.io/_pages/cv.md

 •	2016-2018. **Network Administrator intern** at **Information Network Centre in Beijing Sport University**, responsible for daily campus network maintenance work.

-•	Nov.
-2017-Jan.
-2018. **Assistant Teacher** at **New Oriental Education & Technology Group Inc**., IELTS department, responsible for recording key contents of each lesson, contacting parents and getting feedback.

 ***